 - An alpha prototype device with early proof-of-concept data that needs funding to manufacture devices and conduct clinical trials.

-- The Principal Investigator (PI) must be at the regular rank Assistant, Associate or Professor level at Duke University.
+Applicants must have principal investigator status per Duke’s written policy.
 The proposed project should be innovative, high-risk, and high-impact that if successful will attract significant interest for external partnering.
 Applicants will work toward major milestones that will enable translation out of the academic environment.

 - Faculty members may not serve as PI concurrently on the Transformative and Translational Duke CTSI awards.